-You can expect to hear more, and regularly, from your primary care physician.
-You will be encouraged to schedule annual exams and stay current with age and gender-related screenings (i.e. pap smears, mammograms, prostate exams, immunizations, flu shots).
-If you are a patient with one of the chronic conditions addressed by the pilot (diabetes, hypertension, coronary artery disease, asthma), you can expect frequent communications from your primary care practice to ensure that you are following an effective care plan to keep you as healthy as possible.
+You can expect to hear more regularly from your primary care physician.
+You will be encouraged to schedule annual exams and stay current with age- and gender-related screenings (i.e. pap smears, mammograms, prostate exams, immunizations).
+If you are a patient with one of the chronic conditions addressed by the pilot (diabetes, hypertension, coronary artery disease, asthma), you can expect frequent communications from your primary care practice to ensure you are following an effective care plan to keep you as healthy as possible.
 Should you need hospitalization or care from a specialist, your primary care physician will act as a team leader, coordinating your care.

 The initial cost will be the increased payments for primary care services.
 These will be underwritten by the public and private payers (Medicaid and private health insurance plans).
 Over time, the additional funds spent on primary care are expected to lower costs by reducing emergency room visits, use of specialists, hospital admissions and readmissions.
 The initiative is expected to slow the upward rise of health care costs and associated insurance fees.

 The American Academy of Pediatrics, the American Academy of Family Physicians, the American College of Physicians, and the American Osteopathic Association strongly support the model.

 The traditional health care model (known as “fee-for-service”) pays physicians for the volume of the service they provide, instead of the results of their care.
 Important preventive care is often not reimbursed or underpaid, so patients end up getting treated only when a disease or complaint becomes severe.
 There are also no incentives for coordination of care and managing chronic conditions.